 I Love: Knitorious shares her knitting projects interwoven with her wonderful life stories.
 Vicki has been blogging since 2004, it’s a testament to her passion and perseverance.

 A man who used to be known as “the weirdo who knits in meetings” now dedicates his talents to knitting full-time.
 Designer, commentator and author of knitting books who is passionate about all making.

 I Love: Franklin’s posts are engaging.
 His writing is delightful and his insights into the fiber community are honest and often humorous.
 His illustrations and his own designs are great.

 Joe has a passion for knitting and writing.
 What he thinks, he shares with his readers and makes no apologies for his forwardness.

-What We Love: QueerJoe’s Knitting Blog is a very expressive and his knitting projects are vast and varied.
+I Love: QueerJoe’s Knitting Blog is an expressive and his knitting projects are vast and varied.
 He has built up a strong online community and is also passionate about attending events.

 Monty Knits by Claire Montgomerie

 Claire is a textiles designer specializing in knitting and crochet, constructing fabrics, garments, creatures and accessories which are fun, quirky and modern.
 She loves to keep her hands busy so she is constantly working on different projects.

 I Love: Monty Knits is no longer active on her blog.
 Don’t let that stop you from browsing all the goodness in her archives.